aosorio-avilez/flutter_fluent/packages/fluent_logger/fluent_logger/README.md

 ## fluent_logger
-Package that allows printing messages in console
+Package that allows you to print different types of messages in console

 ## Getting Started